skhemissa/Distributed-PKI/README.md

 		run the following command :
 			multichaind distributedPKI@[ip-address]:[port]
-		The ip-address and port are related to the first node
+		The ip-address and port are related to the first node ... wait few minutes for synchronization

-	If you want grant a node to write into the distributed ledger :
+	If you want grant the new node to write into the distributed ledger :
-	Save the wallet_id displayed when multichain start into the new node.
+	Getting the wallet address of the new node :

-	On the first node, run the following commands: multichain-cli distributedPKI grant wallet_id connect, receive
+		Run the following command :
-		multichain-cli grant wallet_id publicKeys.write
+			multichain-cli distributedPKI getaddresses

-	On the second node:
+		Save the wallet_id displayed.

-	multichaind distributedPKI -daemon
+	On the first node, run the following commands: multichain-cli distributedPKI grant wallet_id send
-	... wait few minutes for synchronization
+		multichain-cli distributedPKI grant wallet_id publicKeys.write

 	Install Savoir.

-	Update the ledger.conf file with the local data:
+	Update the ledger.conf file of the new node with the local data as describted for the first node /!\ the password of the new node isn't the same then the first node.